abdelsadek7/Snake_Game/README.md

 # Snake_Game
 Simple Snake Game (HTML/CSS/JS)

-A lightweight Snake game built with HTML, CSS, and JavaScript.
-The goal is simple: control your snake, eat the squares (food), and grow longer.

-How It Works

-You control the snake using your keyboard.

-When the snake eats a food square, it grows in length.

-If the snake hits a wall or crashes into its own body, the game ends.

-Everything runs in the browser with no libraries required.

-Features

-Clean and simple design.

-Smooth movement and responsive controls.

-Classic Snake mechanics.

-Fully beginner‑friendly codebase.

-Why This Project Matters

-This project helps you build confidence with:

-DOM manipulation

-Basic game loops

-Keyboard event handling

-Grid‑based movement logic

-How to Run

-Download the project files.

-Open index.html in any browser.

-Play instantly.

-File Structure

-index.html – game layout

-style.css – UI styling

-script.js – game logic and controls

-Future Improvements

-Add score tracking

-Add increasing difficulty

-Add sound effects

-Add mobile touch controls

-License

-Free to use, modify, and learn from.
+A lightweight Snake game built with **HTML**, **CSS**, and **JavaScript**.
+You control the snake, eat the food squares, and grow longer.
+If you hit a wall or your own body, the game ends.

+## How It Works
+- Use your keyboard arrows or WASD to move.
+- Eating a food square increases the snake length.
+- Hitting walls or yourself triggers game over.
+- The game runs fully in the browser with simple logic.

+## Features
+- Clean and simple UI.
+- Smooth movement.
+- Classic Snake mechanics.
+- Beginner-friendly code.

+## Why This Project Matters
+This project improves your skills in:
+- DOM manipulation
+- Keyboard event handling
+- Game loops and timing
+- Grid-based movement logic

+## How to Run
+1. Download all files.
+2. Make sure `index.html`, `style.css`, and `script.js` are in the same folder.
+3. Open `index.html` in any browser.
+4. Start playing instantly.

+## File Structure
+- **index.html** — game layout
+- **style.css** — game UI styling
+- **script.js** — movement, food, logic

+## Future Improvements
+- Add scoring system UI
+- Add difficulty levels
+- Add sound effects
+- Add mobile touch controls

+## License
+Free to use and modify.